resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 What happens to your hard drive when you terminate your Virtual Machine (VM)?

 1. It gets copied back to the image store
-1. It gets ‘snapshotted’ for me to use again
+1. It gets ‘snapshotted’ for you to use again
-1. It’s left on the host server, for me to use when I next launch a machine
+1. It’s left on the host server, for you to use when you next launch a machine
 1. It gets destroyed.
 Wiped.
 Cleaned.
 Gone!

 -- *Slide End* --